 You can adjust your daily goals for both steps and calories.
-From the settings, select Activity to open the activity goal settings.
+While in the activity display, tap and hold your finger on the screen or keep the middle button pressed to open the activity goal settings.

 When setting your steps goal, you define the total number of steps for the day.